Liquidation Advice for Insolvent Companies

-An insolvent company liquidation (or CVL) is an insolvency process used to close down a business when it cannot afford to repay its creditors in full.
-This is the most commonly used voluntary insolvency process for limited companies due to its cost effectiveness and ability to write off debt.
+An insolvent company liquidation is the insolvency process used to close down a business when the Company cannot afford to repay its creditors in full.
+This is the most commonly used voluntary process used by directors for insolvent companies due to its ability to save good businesses, its cheap costs and the ability to take away the burden of historical debts which are often unmanageable.

 Bridge Newland Limited specialise in both forms of company Liquidation for insolvent companies, being a shut down liquidation, and a start afresh liquidation, and provide both at a cheap rate.
-For more advice on our liquidation packages, go to our packaged solutions pages.
+We offer these services in specially designed packages to allow a simple solution to your liquidation needs.
+More details on our liquidation packaged solutions can be found by selecting them from our main menu.

-The resolutions considered at the meetings of members and creditors (e.g. the appointment of the Liquidator etc.) are passed when a majority (by value) of those who vote, vote in favour of them.
+The resolutions considered (e.g. the appointment of the Liquidator etc.) are passed when either the decision date for the deemed consent procedure has passed or the requisite majority (by value) of those who vote, vote in favour of them at the virtual meeting.
 Once passed, this is when the Company is considered formally in Liquidation.

 When a company becomes insolvent, the directors’ duty of care is no longer to the company’s shareholders, but to its creditors.
 The directors must ensure that they act in the creditors’ interests at all times, and CVL provides a method by which they can fulfil their statutory obligations whilst ensuring that the company’s business is wound up properly, leaving no loose ends.